MythicTy/DingiesAndDragQueens/source/content/Turn of Fortunes Wheel/Public/World/Outlands/Gatetowns/Excelsior.md

 The visions ended in the worst of the bunch.
 A child, attempting to protect their parent, being pushed over, blood pooling around their head.

-These visions left [[Uthal]] exhausted, unable to continue moving up the Godstrand.
+These visions left [[Turn of Fortunes Wheel/Public/Characters/Player Characters/Uthal]] exhausted, unable to continue moving up the Godstrand.
 He was found by a Wardon Archon, broken down on the stairs.
 He was removed from the tower and given first aid.
 ## Atop The Godstrand
 Bawk and Thistle left the rest of the party behind and ascended the tower.